mnieber/dodo-commands/doc/docker_commands.rst

     continue?
 [Y/n]

-The dockerexec command
+The docker-exec command
 ======================

-To inspect a running docker container, run ``dodo dockerexec``.
+To inspect a running docker container, run ``dodo docker-exec``.
 This will print a list of running containers, allowing you to select one.
 A bash shell will be opened giving you access to the container.

-The dockercreate command
+The docker-create command
 ========================

 If your environment depends on docker data containers, then you can store their configuration in ``$(/DOCKER/container_types}``: